 Farm Crepes with Eggs & Greens

 Aaron and I got our start in farming in rural northwestern Russia, 3 hours by train outside of St. Petersburg.
-It was a formative experience.
+You could say it was a formative experience.

-These crepes are the ultimate Russian street food, and in addition to that, their name doubles as a mild swear word, something like “dang”or “shoot.”
+These crepes are the ultimate Russian street food.
+And you know what?
+Their name also doubles as a mild swear word, something like “dang”or “shoot.”
 If you do run into any trouble making this dish, it would be both appropriate and traditional to mutter the word blin! under your breath while smacking the side of the pan with a spatula.

 Be advised that despite your most careful preparations, the first couple pancakes probably won’t turn out well.
 There’s even a saying for that in Russian: Пе́рвый блин всегда́ ко́мом.
 (The first pancake is always a mess.)

 This recipe makes about eight pancakes, including some ugly ones.